 Apart from it, the Gaslamp Quarter surprises with its unique shopping experience.
 The most popular shops nestle in Horton Plaza, a shopping center located in the heart of Downtown San Diego.
 Nearby Horton Plaza Park unfolds its grass lawns for the shoppers to sit on later in the day while eating ice cream from local vendors or taking in the city’s views.

 Severe competition between Old Town and the Gaslamp Quarter is another integral part of San Diego’s history.
-Both neighborhoods have strived to attract the largest crowds of the first-time and returning travelers of San Diego and the most prominent business for as long as they have existed.
+Both neighborhoods have strived to attract the largest crowds of the travelers and the most prominent business for as long as they have existed.

 READ MORE: For more places to explore during your first visit to San Diego, please read the following guides: